Grilling is one of America’s greatest pastimes and is a staple in any community.

 2. Using the wire or nylon side of your grill brush, clean your grates in an up-and-down motion in the same direction as the bars of the grates while applying downward pressure.
 Start at the bottom section that is closest to you and move upward.

-Pro Tip: Moving in a single direction will minimize the risk of damage to grates that have a protective coating.
+Pro Tip: Moving in a single direction will minimize the risk of damage to grates with a protective coating.

 3. You can rotate the brush head to the side so it really gets down in between and cleans the sides of your grates.